klaarnut/user-docs/en/glossary.md

 : The light blue options that will be appeared at the right of the current section you're working with.
 We use these options when we want to move section (drag and drop), delete, duplicate, and edit section design such as background image and color.

 **Section Properties**
-: The properties setting for your section display; background, shadow, border. (แก้ไขจาก Box เป็น Border)
+: The properties setting for your section display; background, shadow, border.

 **Section Selector**
 : The always-available place on the left hand when you're editing your website.
 It's there for you to add more sections for content.

 **Sidebar**
 : One of website design to show left or/and right content bar(s) together with your website main content area.
 Sidebar will be appeared on every page of your website once added.
-It can eiter display the same attention-needed content every page or special content in some specific page.
+It can eiter display the same attention-needed content on every page or special content in some specific page.

 **Site Config**
 : The easy advanced configuration setting for your website such as CSS/JS, Meta, SEO, Visibility, Log, and etc. for more functional and effective website.
 NO WORRIES if you don't feel familiar with these words, we have easy guide on every part of it.